-Inshore Longline Survey
+Bottom Longline Survey

 This nearshore survey complements an existing long-term fisheries independent survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the north central Gulf of Mexico.
 The objectives of the survey are to collect information on coastal shark and finfish abundances and distribution with a 1-mile longline and to collect environmental data.
-Mississippi sampled 48 stations in FY2012.
-Texas sampled 20 stations from June through September 2012; Louisiana sampled 81 stations from March through September, while Alabama sampled 40 stations during the same period.
+The Bottom Longline Survey samples the northern Gulf of Mexico from March through October each year.
+The survey is currently ongoing with Mississippi, Alabama, Louisiana, and Texas participating.

-Vertical Longline Survey
+Vertical Line Survey

-In FY2012, Louisiana and Alabama conducted vertical longline sampling for reef fish.
+In FY2014, Louisiana and Alabama conducted vertical line sampling for reeffish.
 In Alabama, a total of 12 grids are fished per survey.
-Vertical longline reels are randomly baited with either Atlantic mackerel or squid.
-Soak time is five minutes.
+Vertical lines with ten hooks are baited with Atlantic mackerel and are fished for five minutes.
 Fish may be retained and processed for age and fecundity.
 All fish are sacrificed for otoliths at stations deeper than 60 m.
 In water depth less than 60 m, stations may be assigned as tag and release or collection sites.
-Eighty-one stations were completed in March, May, and August 2012 off Alabama.

-In Louisiana, the sampling frame is subdivided into 3 sampling blocks based on depth between 89 degrees longitude and 91 degrees longitude, with the water depth ranging from 60 to 360 feet.
+In Louisiana, the sampling frame is subdivided into three sampling blocks based on depth between 89 degrees longitude and 91 degrees longitude, with the water depth ranging from 60 to 360 feet.
 Each block is sampled quarterly in a rotation.
-Within these sampling blocks there is a possibility of randomly selecting 40 different corridors within the block.
+Within these sampling blocks, there is a possibility of randomly selecting 40 different corridors within the block.
 The actual sites are randomly selected within the corridor boundary and sampled at the chief scientist's discretion.
 The sites roughly consist of artificial reefs, natural bottom, and petroleum production platforms.
-During FY2012, Louisiana sampled 75 stations in July and September.